-The number of offences and murders in which John Wayne Glover carried out may never be known for sure.
-In 1989 there was an attack on 84 year old Margaret Todhunter in Mosman, Sydney.
+The number of offenses and murders in which John Wayne Glover carried out may never be known for sure.
+In 1989 there was an attack on 84-year-old Margaret Todhunter in Mosman, Sydney.
 She was punched in the face and robbed of her purse, an attack now attributed to Glover.

 In March 1989, 82-year-old Gwendoline Mitchelhill was followed to the entry foyer of her Military Road apartment building.
 She was struck on the back of her head with a hammer and as she lay on the floor was beaten repeatedly and her purse stolen.

 A brutal attack which Gwendoline Mitchelhill could not recover from and she died shortly after the emergency services arrived.
-Police had little to go on with no witnesses and no forensics to work with after good-willed neighbours had washed down the crime scene believing it had been an terrible accident and not in fact a murder.
+Police had little to go on with no witnesses and no forensics to work with after good-willed neighbors had washed down the crime scene believing it had been a terrible accident and not, in fact, a murder.